 It will be convenient for us to understand the function $G_{\lambda_1,...,\lambda_k}^{n_1,...,n_k,a}$ as a distribution {\bf in the weak sense}.
-Namely, for polynomials $P,R$ define the space ${\mathcal S}_N^{P,R}(V)$ as in section 2 for the archimedian case, and as the space of Schwartz functions vanishing on the variety $P=0$ whose Fourier transform vanishes on $R=0$, in the non-archimedian case (so in the non-archimedian case it is independent of $N$).
+Namely, for polynomials $P,R$ define the space ${\mathcal S}_N^{P,R}(V)$ as in section 2 for the archimedean case, and as the space of Schwartz functions vanishing on the variety $P=0$ whose Fourier transform vanishes on $R=0$, in the non-archimedean case (so in the non-archimedean case it is independent of $N$).
 As in Section 2, for any $\lambda_i$ the function $G_{\la_1,..,\la_k}^{n_1,...,n_k,a}$ defines a linear functional on the space ${\mathcal S}_N^{P_1...P_k}(F^k)$ for a large enough $N$.
 We call such a functional a distribution in the weak sense.

 The following lemma is a straghtforward generalization of the previous lemma.

 \begin{lem} For any $\la_i$ one has

 (as distributions in the weak sense). \end{lem}